mferrera/pyrmute/docs/reference/migration-testing.md

 # Migration Testing

-Here's the reference information for the migration testing classes, with all its parameters, attributes and methods.
+Here's the reference information for the migration testing classes, with all their parameters, attributes and methods.

 You can import these classes directly from `pyrmute`: